-Serbia: World Bank to provide funding for waste-to-energy project8.
-October 2019. / News Serbia Energy
+Serbia: World Bank to provide funding for waste-to-energy project, News Serbia Energy

 The World Bank said that it will provide a 259.57 million euros financing and guarantees package for the construction of a new landfill and energy-from-waste facility in Serbia’s capital Belgrade.